nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Fixing attribute/form functions

- * Fix the `attributeGroups` function so that you can specify, through an optional boolean parameter, whether to include premise attributes or not (default false).
- * Fix the `attributionAncestry` function so that you can specify, through an optional boolean parameter, whether to include premise attributes or not (default false).
- * Update the `completeForm` function so that it no longer needs to filter by key (rejecting premises) because that is already done for it by the call to `attributeGroups`.
- * Fix the `completeForm` function so that multiple attributes create a key-value pair whose value is a list containing the complete forms of all the relevant attribute expressions, in the order they appear in the document.

 ## OpenMath identifiers

  * Create a function injecting any string into a valid OpenMath identifier.